 By: Stacey Colino

-Stacey Colino is a freelance writer who specializes in health and psychological issues.
-Her work has appeared in many print and online publications, including Woman’s Day and Prevention.
-She is a frequent contributor to Completely You.
+Stacey Colino is a freelance writer specializing in health and psychological issues.
+Her work has appeared in The Washington Post health section and in such national magazines as Newsweek, Real Simple, Woman’s Day and Prevention.
+She is a frequent contributor to Oral Care and Health Daily.

 How much does your weight fluctuate in a year?